-Let's be real—when you're staring at a tray of sparkly stuff at the craft store, it's easy to think "shiny is shiny" and call it a day.
-But if you've ever wondered why some of those twinkly bits cost way more than others, you've stumbled into the rhinestone versus cubic zirconia debate.
+Let us be real: when you are staring at a tray of sparkly stuff at the craft store, it is easy to think "shiny is shiny" and call it a day.
+But if you have ever wondered why some of those twinkly bits cost way more than others, you have stumbled into the rhinestone versus cubic zirconia debate.

 The Basic Difference (Without Getting Too Nerdy About It)

 Rhinestones are basically fancy glass or plastic with a metallic backing that makes them sparkle.
-They used to be actual crystals from the Rhine River back in the day (hence the name), but now they're manufactured.
-Think of them as the glitzy cousins in the crystal family—they're here for a good time, not necessarily a long time.
+They used to be actual crystals from the Rhine River back in the day (hence the name), but now they are manufactured.
+Think of them as the glitzy cousins in the crystal family: they are here for a good time, not necessarily a long time.

-Cubic zirconia (CZ for short) is trying to be something else entirely—it's the understudy for diamonds.
-It's made from zirconium dioxide and has an actual crystalline structure, not just a reflective backing.
-CZs are the ones that make your friends squint and say, "Is that real?" before you smugly tell them what a great deal you got.
+Cubic zirconia (CZ for short) is trying to be something else entirely: it is the understudy for diamonds.
+It is made from zirconium dioxide and has an actual crystalline structure, not just a reflective backing.
+CZs are the ones that make your friends squint and say "is that real?" before you smugly tell them what a great deal you got.

 How They Look Up Close